-Brian Benn, the Chief Information Officer and Senior Vice President at Atlanta Housing Authority, and by Pradeep Govindasamy, the Chief Technology Officer at Cigniti, spoke on our podcast about the integral role of data in charting a successful roadmap for digital transformation in an organization.
+Brian Benn, the Chief Information Officer and Senior Vice President at Atlanta Housing Authority, spoke on our podcast about the integral role of data in charting a successful roadmap for digital transformation in an organization.
 This blog is an excerpt from their discussion on the QATalks podcast.

 Digital transformation is based on data

 Digital transformation is all about technology, data, process, and organizational change.

 Speaking about the changes that have been introduced over at the Atlanta Housing Authority for accelerating digital transformation initiatives, Brian emphasized on the value of data –

 “Digital transformation is such broad a term and it differs from shop to shop.
 But I think one thing that resonates, no matter where you’re doing it, no matter what it means for your organization is it’s going to be based on data.
 You can’t digitally transform until you have data.
 So one of the things we’ve introduced here is an Enterprise Information Management strategy and plan, which means that we want to first corral all the data.”

 “We want to reduce the disparate systems.
 We want to come down to one central source of truth and ensure the accuracy and accessibility of our data so that we can drive decisions down, so we can provide dashboards, and from the highest level to the lowest level in our team, we just want to foster those data-driven decisions.
 So before we can even talk about digital transformation, which to me is just a symbiotic relationship between people, processes, and technology, one of the big things that we introduced was that EIM strategy and implementation plan.”